 The International Partnership on Mitigation and MRV, in cooperation with the Global INDC support programme implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), hosted a webinar on linking Nationally Appropriate Mitigation Actions (NAMAs) and Intended Nationally Determined Contributions (INDCs).

 In light of the urgency to reach a global climate agreement, all parties to the United Nations Framework Convention on Climate Change (UNFCCC) have been invited to prepare and submit INDCs intended to specify how each country should plan to help mitigate greenhouse gas emissions based on their capacities and circumstances.
 Since the Conference of the Parties in Bali, many Non-Annex-I countries have started to prepare and implement NAMAs as part of their national activities to address climate change.
 In order to save time and resources, and to avoid double structures, it might be advisable to build INDCs upon existing and ongoing mitigation plans and actions (‘NAMAs’, or Pre-2020 Ambition).
-As many countries have expressed a need for clarification of the concepts and for guidance on how to establish and capitalise on the links, this webinar sought to accomplish the following
+As many countries have expressed a need for clarification of the concepts and for guidance on how to establish and capitalise on the links, this webinar sought to accomplish the following objectives:

 - To provide countries with a clear understanding of the concepts of INDCs and NAMAs, their similarities and differences.